 MISSION STATEMENT – such as it is

-OK, here’s the deal – My new album is almost out.
-It’s called KISS OF THE DIAMONDBACK.
-Copies are on their way, and will be ready to ship.
+OK, here’s the deal – My new album is out.
+It’s called THE TIGHTENING OF THE SCREWS.
+Copies are here, and are ready to ship.
 Email me at firstname.lastname@example.org and I will give you all the info you need.
 It has a bunch of really good songs, I think, and a pretty unique lookin’ album cover.
 In my opinion, anyways.
 Let me know what you think about that.

 I am the chief strategist, here at Rootball Records.
 I’m the only strategist.
 I’m the label.
 I’m the distributor.
 I’m the manager.
 I’m the one that sweeps up.
 I’m in charge.
 Of all of it.
 This is a one man operation.
 All my albums are released completely independently.
 No publicist, except me.
 No radio programmer, except me.
 If you want to do an interview, email me.
 If you want to broadcast my music on your radio show, email me.
 If you wanna buy one… you know what to do.

 If you’d like to buy a copy of THE TIGHTENING OF THE SCREWS, KISS OF THE DIAMONDBACK, or any of my albums, it’s easy.
 You can get one now.
 Signed.
 Cuz you’re special.
-A link will be provided here as soon as copies are in hand.

 That’s my DNA on the copies I mail out to anyone who orders them.
 Those are my fingerprint smudges next to where I personalized the copy especially for you.
 Whatever it was you asked me to write.
 Well, pretty much.
 Within reason.